cube-drone/rt0/players-guide/src/player/introduction.md

 The remaining 56 cards are called the **Minor Arcana**: These are 14 cards, divided into 4 suits: Swords, Wands, Cups, and Pentacles.

-### How To Make a Tarot Deck out of Two Decks of Playing Cards and a Permanent Marker
+### How To Make a Tarot Deck With Two Decks of Playing Cards and a Permanent Marker

 Tarot decks can be quite expensive.
 Regular playing cards, on the other hand, can be acquired at any gas station.